kofigumbs/kofi.sexy/blog/elm-beam.md

 `elm-beam` is a Haskell project with 2 major dependencies: the 0.18 Elm compiler and a BEAM codegen library I wrote called [codec-beam].
-Interop with the Elm compiler is a bit untraditional.
+Integration with the Elm compiler is a bit untraditional.
 The Cabal file points _both_ to files in this project and files in the git submodule.
 [Building the project](https://github.com/hkgumbs/elm-beam#setup-guide)
 results in an executable that takes a `.elm` file and produces a file called `elm.beam`.